 Skill Honours issued by the APS in ascending order are:

-Licentiate (LAPS and AV-LAPS where AV refer to Audio Visual)
+Licentiate (LAPS and AV-LAPS where AV refers to Audio Visual)

 Associate (AAPS and AV-AAPS)